Fame, Feeling And Fluency – The Only Brand Metrics You Will Ever Need

 The three Fs taken together explain current market share, but it is Feeling that predicts a brand’s future market share.
 If a brand has greater positive Feeling than its size would suggest (we call this ‘surplus Feeling’), then it will grow the following year.
 If a brand is coasting on its fame, and neglects its Feeling so that it drops below the required minimum for its size, then it stands to lose share the following year.

-So in rethinking brand tracking, we take how a brand performs on the three heuristics and translate the scores into a 1-5 Star rating.
+So in rethinking brand tracking and considering brand health metrics, we take how a brand performs on the three heuristics and translate the scores into a 1-5 Star rating.
 A 1-Star brand will have low levels of fame and low market share; a 5-Star (famous) brand will have high market share and be the most obvious choice for most people – an automatic, default choice that requires no deliberative thought.
 In addition, we assign a star rating prediction for the future, based on the brand’s surplus or deficit amount of Feeling.

 Let’s take Tesco in the UK as an example.
 In null, when it was still a 5-Star brand, we measured a sharp decline in its level of positive Feeling.
 Suddenly, it becomes a brand with deficit Feeling (Feeling is lower than Tesco’s size requires).
 With the model we have now, we would have predicted it was going to fall from a 5-Star brand to a 4-Star brand.
 Sure enough, the following year it lost nearly a percentage point of market share and issued its first profit warning in twenty years.
 Successive falls in positive Feeling over the next few years, meant that it had half the level of positive Feeling in October 2014 of that it had four years earlier (32% happiness vs 59%).
 Market share has continued to fall in these years and by 2014 it had indeed sunk to become a 4-Star brand.